 Performing our knee pad testing is an involved process.
-Most of it was quite pleasant while other aspects were tedious yet necessary.
+Most of it was quite pleasant; other aspects were tedious yet necessary.
 While seeking out gnarly trails filled with rocks and roots and riding down said trails is an absolute blast, there is far more that goes into testing.
 We were very strategic and methodical about the way we tested these pads.
 We climbed fire roads while seated, stood up and hammered up technical singletrack, hiked gnarly lines, and descended every type of terrain.
 We wore these pads on 40-degree rides and 85-degree rides.
 We tested them with multiple pairs of shorts.
 We wore these pads around the house while we cooked dinner and cleaned the bathroom to gauge the levels of comfort and fit over long periods.
 All the while, we kept extremely detailed notes on each pair.
-We ranked each set of pads on five metrics: Protection (worth 30% of the final score), fit and comfort, ventilation, and pedal-friendliness (each worth 20%), and durability (worth 10% of the final score).
+We ranked each set of pads on five metrics: Protection (worth 30% of the final score), fit and comfort, pedal-friendliness, ventilation and breathability (each worth 20%), and durability (worth 10% of the final score).

 Protection is a critical metric when evaluating knee pads.
 After all, you wear knee pads to protect yourself from the trail surface when things go sideways.

 We rode on a huge variety of terrain with each set of pads.
 We rode fast flow trails and burly ones too; we climbed, we jumped, we did it all.
 We didn't intentionally crash with every single set of pads, that would be downright foolish and dangerous.
 We did evaluate every single protective detail with razor-like precision.
 We have used enough knee pads over the years to be able to accurately assess each pair.
 We paid attention to armor quality, armor location, the amount of armor, and sleeve construction.
-We carefully examined each pair for an unreasonable amount of time both on our knees and in our hands.
+We carefully examined each pair for an unreasonable amount of time, both on our knees and in our hands.

 Fit and Comfort